 • For the Summative Alternate ELPAC, test opportunities expire at the end of the testing window.

-Invalidated The CAASPP test result has been invalidated; for example, if an unlisted resource changes the construct being measured, a test may be invalidated.
-(This Appeal type does not apply to the ELPAC.)
+The CAASPP test result has been invalidated; for example, if an unlisted resource changes the construct being measured, an assessment may be invalidated.
+(This Appeal type does not apply to ELPAC.)

 Paused

-The student’s test is currently paused.
+The student’s assessment is currently paused.
 The following scenarios will result in a paused status:

-• The student pauses the test by selecting the [Pause] button.
+• The student pauses the assessment by selecting the [Pause] button.

-• The student has been idle for longer than 30 minutes, and then the system pauses the test.
+• The student has been idle for longer than 30 minutes, and then the system pauses the assessment.

-• The test administrator or test examiner pauses the student’s test.
+• The TA or TE pauses the student’s assessment.

-• The test administrator or test examiner stops the session.
+• The TA or TE stops the session.

 • A technical problem with the student’s device or secure browser results in a loss of connectivity to the TDS.

-The time listed with this status indicates how long the student’s test has been in the “Paused” status.
+The time listed with this status indicates how long the student’s assessment has been in the “Paused” status.

 Pending

-The student is awaiting test administrator or test examiner approval for a new test opportunity.
+The student is awaiting TA or TE approval for a new test opportunity.

-• For the CAASPP in the current test administration, one opportunity is available per student per test for the Smarter Balanced Summative Assessments for ELA and mathematics, the CAST, and the CAAs for ELA and mathematics.
+• For CAASPP in the current test administration, one opportunity is available per student per assessment for the Smarter Balanced Summative Assessments for ELA and mathematics, CAST, and the CAAs for ELA and mathematics.

-• Each embedded PT administered as part of the CAA for Science is one opportunity, for a total of four.
+• Each embedded PT administered as part of the CAA for Science is one opportunity, for a total of three.

 • Three opportunities are available for each ICA.